darkoverlordofdata/valagame/readme.md

 port of MonoGame to Vala

+Most of the existing Xna code can simply be cut and pasted into vala.
+To facilitate this, there is a small compatability layer in the System namespace.
+But there are over 700 files in the framework.
+And I don't understand how most the the opengl part works.
+So as a shortcut, I'm merging in Corange to handle the heavy lifting, while most of my code is api and ui, all using MSDN naming standards.
+There are about 90 or so csharp file ported over so far, of which about 90% is cut & paste.
+Some modifications are required by language differences - vala doesn't have overloads.
+Most of the re-writen code is around sprite handling.

 add_custom_command(TARGET ${PROJECT_NAME}
                    POST_BUILD
                    COMMAND ${CMAKE_COMMAND} -E copy $<TARGET_FILE:${PROJECT_NAME}> ../src)

-With the magic of vapi, Corange is folded into the Microsoft.Xna.Framework namespace, creating a bastard api, for which missing elements are added using Vala.
-Being a port of Xna, I'm using MSDN naming standards.
-Much of the existing Xna code that was used was a simple cut and paste into vala.
-To facilitate this, there is a small compatability layer in the System namespace.

-The outer API conforms to the Xna.Framework API where applicable, with additions for Corange.
-The mid-level API is mostly a wrapper around Corange supplmented with SDL2 and OpenGL, where the MonoGame API wraps SDL2 and OpenGL.
-As Corange is a SDL2/OpenGL wrapper, so it's sort of the same but different...

-Corange.Xna.Framework?

-Microsoft.Xna.Framework (Corange):
-    Type
-    URI
-    AssetHandle
-    Sound
-    Music
-    Folder
-    Asset
-    Entity
-    EntityManager
-    Timer
-    Loop
-    Vector2
-    Vector3
-    Vector4
-    Quaternion
-    DualQuaternion
-    Matrix2
-    Matrix3
-    Matrix4